SAFE Imaging of Emitted Energy to Detect Pathology & Monitor Healing

 2. To localize an abnormal area not previously identified, so further diagnostic tests can be performed;

 3. To detect early lesions before they are clinically evident;

 4. To monitor the healing process before the patient is returned to work or training.

 Skin blood flow is under the control of the sympathetic nervous system.
 In normal people there is a symmetrical dermal pattern which is consistent and reproducible for any individual.
-This is recorded in precise detail with a temperature sensitivity of 1/100th of a degree by DITI.
+This is recorded in precise detail with a temperature sensitivity of 1/100th of a degree.

-The neuro-thermography application of DITI measures the somatic component of the sympathetic nervous system by assessing dermal blood flow.
+The neuro-thermography application measures the somatic component of the sympathetic nervous system by assessing dermal blood flow.
 The sympathetic nervous system is stimulated at the same anatomical location as its sensory counterpart and produces a 'somato sympathetic response'.
-The somato sympathetic response appears on DITI as a localised area of altered temperature with specific features for each anatomical lesion.
+The somato sympathetic response appears on a thermogram as a localised area of altered temperature with specific features for each anatomical lesion.

-The mean temperature differential in peripheral nerve injury is 1.5 C. In sympathetic dysfunction's (RSD / SMP / CRPS) temperature differentials ranging from 1 C to 10 C depending on severity are not uncommon.
+The mean temperature differential in peripheral nerve injury is 1.5 C. In sympathetic dysfunction (RSD / SMP / CRPS), temperature differentials range from 1 C to 10 C depending on severity.

 Rheumatological processes generally appear as 'hot' areas with increased temperature patterns.
 The pathology is generally an inflammatory process, i.e. synovitis of joints and tendon sheaths, epicondylitis, capsular and muscle injuries, etc.